-NOTE: The term "applicant" and its derivatives, as used in this permit, means any entity seeking authorization from the issuing office for emergency repair work.
-The term "permittee" refers to an applicant that has received authorization to proceed under this permit.
-The term "this office" refers to the San Francisco District of the Corps of Engineers, which has jurisdiction over the permitted activity, or the appropriate official of this office acting under the authority of the commanding officer (District Engineer).
+NOTE: The term "you" and its derivatives, as used in this permit, means the permittee or any future transferee.
+The term "this office" refers to the appropriate District or Division office of the Corps of Engineers having jurisdiction over the permitted activity or the appropriate official of that office acting under the authority of the commanding officer.